marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 ### Commons Types of PIDs for Data
 {: .no_toc}

- <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank"> **DOI** (Digital Object Identifier)</A> for publications and data

-To find a DOI for your data, you need to deposit your data in a repository that can assign a DOI to your dataset.
+ <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank"> **DOI** (Digital Object Identifier)</A> for publications and data.
+To secure a DOI for your data, you need to deposit your data in a repository that can assign a DOI to your dataset.

 Other repositories might use <a href="https://www.handle.net/">handles</a> or <a href="https://arks.org/">ARKs</a> as persistent identifiers for datasets.
 However, DOIs are preferred as they are also an XML-based metadata package that makes the datasets as discoverable as possible with the widely accepted DataCite metadata schema.